lbelzile/experimental-F21/content/example/06-ancova.markdown

 The drawback of the above approach is that one needs to specify a model for the variance, but sometimes the pattern of heteroscedasticity (from the Greek, meaning unequal variance) is complex: it could be that larger measurements have larger variability, or that the variance decreases over time as the experimenter gets better at making measurements.
 A popular approach in econometrics and social sciences is to use robust standard errors (sometime called White’s standard error, or sandwich error).

 To be continued

+## Robusts tests

+If the distribution of the residuals is asymmetric, skewed, heavy-tailed and contaminated with outliers, etc., the usual methods for AN(C)OVA won’t necessarily deliver robust findings as a single observation can alter the conclusion.
+There are a plethora of alternatives to mitigate the impact of extremes of outliers, which are often found under the vocable ‘robust’ statistics.

+A popular alternative is to replace observations by their rank; suppose we have measurements for the response of 2.1, 5.3 and 6.7 in group 1 and 10.1, 3.2 and 4.4 in group 2.
+The ranks of the pooled sample would be 1 (as 2.1 is the smallest observation), 4 and 5 for group 1, versus 6, 2 and 3 for group 2.
+The benefit of ranks is that the impact of extremes are strongly diminished (whether I replace the first observation of group 2, 10.1 by 1000, its rank is unchanged).
+We could proceed with a robust ANOVA by replacing our response with the rank and computing the average ranking; this amounts if `\(n>20\)` or so to using Wilcoxon test for two samples, or to using

 # References